 - Nutrient A

 - Pelleted seeds

-The first is a Grow Supplies Box Subscription.
+The first kit is a Grow Supplies Box Subscription.
 The Flex Farm Grow Supplies Box Subscription program delivers all the supplies you need to grow every 3 months right to your door.
-With automatic monthly payments, the subscription is a convenient and affordable way to stay stocked with the supplies you need to grow with the Flex Farm.
+With automatic quarterly payments, the subscription is a convenient and affordable way to stay stocked with the supplies you need to grow with the Flex Farm.

 The second option is the Bulk Supply Box is designed for partners operating four or more Flex Farms.
 It includes all the consumable products necessary to run four Flex Farms for approximately 12 months.

 Flex Farm users can also purchase individual growing supplies in a variety of flexible quantities through the farmative store.

 If you are interested in purchasing additional seeds, Johnny’s Selected Seeds is a reliable source for a wide variety of high-quality seeds.
 We highly recommend using pelleted seed whenever possible.
 Pelleted seeds are easier to handle and the clay coating provides extra moisture to the seed so it doesn’t dry out.

 A standard flat rate shipping charge of $133 per Flex Farm is applied to contiguous continental United States orders.
 Additional shipping charges apply to orders shipped to Alaska and Hawaii.
 Shipping charges are calculated and applied during checkout.
 Please contact Fork Farms directly for a shipping quote or to request expedited shipping.

 Fork Farms currently only accepts online orders from the lower 48 United States, Alaska and Hawaii.
 Contact Fork Farms directly for international or United States territory orders.